fbpx

 The Complete Guide to Houseplants: The Easy Way to Choose and Grow Happy, Healthy Houseplants, by Valerie Bradley

-Boston fern - close up of fern foliage
+Boston Fern - close up of fern foliage

 How to re-pot a Boston fern